KarimiMuturi1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-alx functions and nested loops project
+functions nested loops in c